One

 Non-zone consultation results

-Following from the additional consultation held in October, in which Hollingdean residents who's addresses fall outside of the new Hollingdean parking permit zone were asked whether they would like to also be included, the results have now been published.
+Following the additional consultation held in October, in which Hollingdean residents whose addresses fall outside of the new Hollingdean parking permit zone were asked whether they would like to also be included, the results have now been published.

 However, the overall turnout for this additional consultation was extremely low, with only 11% of the 1,279 households contacted taking part.
 Taking this low turn-out into account, the committee have agreed that no change should be made to the Hollingdean detailed design consultation boundary.
 The process continues as before.